bloominstituteoftechnology/webapi-ii-challenge/README.md

 - Remove the post with the given `id` from the array of posts.
 Return the object `{ success: true }` in a JSON response.

+## Extra Credit
+If you finish up this lab early, take this opportunity to access a public API.
+Some good ones include Twitter, Facebook, SendGrid, IBM Watson, IMDB, the Star Wars API etc. Choose one that gives you access to data or functionality that you're interested in.
+Figure out how to get an access token to that API, and how to use that token to authenticate requests from a node server.
+Once you successfully grab some data back from your API of choice, maybe render it in a React application.
+Be creative here and have fun!